youryss/youtube-clips/ARCHITECTURE.md

   - Transcription: 20–60%
   - Analysis: 60–80%
   - Slicing: 80–100%
-- Emits WebSocket events so the UI remains real‑time.
+- Updates the database so the UI can poll for the latest status.

 ---